 M-16s for Boys & Uzis for Girls

-It generally came from secular girls who complained about how meaningless & frustrating their service felt, stupid regulations and capricious commanding officers, and in the case of guard duty—fear of having to actually use their weapon and training.
+It generally came from secular girls who complained about how meaningless & frustrating their service felt.
+They resented the stupid regulations and capricious commanding officers, and in the case of guard duty — fear of having to actually use their weapon & training.

 She looked at me.
 “I really don’t think that girls are cut out for this kind of thing.
 Do you?”